Here's the OFFICIAL stuff about me:

 Most days you'll find me working in my office.
 I'm grateful for my own space.
 I used to share an office with my long-suffering husband.
 I say he’s long suffering because when we got married in 2010, we were lacking extra rooms, so he gave me half of his office in the basement, not realizing my propensity for taking over whatever space I work in.
 As a result of my room hogging, he had to expand the office.
 After that, he graciously allowed me to appropriate three-quarters of the room—okay, maybe a little more than that.
 One whole wall was filled with shelves of my books.
 Well, that's changed now.
 I have my own space, which I promptly filled with all my stuff.
 (And my hubby once again has his own space, for which he's grateful.)

 I'm nearer to retirement age than I can believe, but that doesn't matter.
 I have no intention of retiring.
 I love writing and all the other things I do.
 I'm not at risk for becoming a Sofa Spud, either.
 Sofa Spudding can be detrimental to the health and mind—all that sitting in one place, watching endless television re-runs.
 In fact, watching TV is one of my least favorite activities.
-I can go for days without even turning it on.
+If it were up to me, I'd go for days without even turning it on.
+Especially the news.
+We don't watch news in our house.
 What, Candice?!?
-You mean you don't watch the news?
+No news!?
 Nope.
+Not on the television.
 I read online news headlines, and I only do that in the afternoon, so I don't begin my day thinking about negative things.
-My mornings are spent in positive activities, like devotions, prayer, and watching an inspirational YouTube or Podcast.
+I prefer positive activities, like devotions, prayer, Bible study, and watching an inspirational YouTube or Podcast.

 I have hobbies, but what they are depends on the time of year, my obligations, and my frame of mind.
 I love to sew and especially like making quilts.
 I play the piano.
-I study about health and nutrition.
-I like to scrapbook, journal, draw, and take pictures.
+I like to scrapbook, journal, and take pictures.
 I also enjoy fiddling around with digital images.

 I still love books.
 I don't use them as an escape like I did when I was a kid, but there's nothing better than temporarily getting lost in a fictional world.
 It's like a mini vacation.
 I also read a lot of historical non-fiction.
 And sometimes I like to write blog articles about what I discover.